jjrich13/CodeChallenge/readme.md

 ### Bonus

-*   Added ImgUrl input to display photos of candiates
+*   Added image url input to display photos of candidates
-*   Implemented AngularJS material Styling
+*   Implemented AngularJS Material for styling
-*   A Card system to display the leaders with image, title and percentage of total vote.
+*   A card system to display the candidates containing image, title and percentage of total vote.

 ## To Run the app